CodeChron/fullstack-js-with-meteor-react-docs/db_updates.md

 - What are some options for creating a schema in Meteor?

-- add a title field
+## Add a title field

-- remove insecure (do not allow create on the client side)
+## Remove the "insecure" package (do not allow create on the client side)
-- update db calls to use Meteor.call and Meteor.methods
+## Update db calls to use Meteor.call and Meteor.methods
-- remove autopublish
-- add pub/sub and loadin comp
+## Remove the 'autopublish' package

+# Add publications and subscriptions

+# Add a loading component